 Use Case #17 – User can delete bottle from inventory

-As a the user consumes bottles(or perhaps breaks them), they will need to remove them from their inventory.
+As the user consumes bottles (or perhaps breaks them), they will need to remove them from their inventory.
 They will simply select which bottle they consumed.
 The consumption date will be record.

-Use Case #18 – Calculate alcohol percentage
+Use Case #18 – Calculate alcohol percentage BAT 16 – 19

 While working on a batch, the user may want to calculate the current alcohol by volume.
 They will use their hydrometer to take a reading of the specific gravity and then add this measurement.
-Based on the original gravity they input at the start of the batch, the ABV will be calculated and stored with the date.
+Based on the original gravity (OG) they input at the start of the batch, the ABV will be calculated and stored with the date.

 Use Case #19 – Calculate sulfites in wine

-While working on a batch, the user may want to update the sulfite(SO2) information for the batch.
-They will take a sulfite reading using measurement equipment and enter the read into they system.
+While working on a batch, the user may want to update the sulfite (SO2) information for the batch.
+They will take a sulfite reading using measurement equipment and enter the reading into the system.
 The reading will be time stamped.

-Use Case #20 – Calculate specific gravity based on temperature
+Use Case #20 – User can enter measurements for a batch such as SG, acidity, etc. BAT 15

-While updating a batch, the user may take a specific gravity reading and need to adjust it based on temperature of the batch.
-They will enter the reading from their hydrometer and also the temperature of the batch.
-The system will then adjust the reading based on the temperature and store the adjusted value with a timestamp.
+The user will navigate to the recorded batch and then choose add a measurement.
+The user can add measurements such as SG and acidity.
+The system will record the measurement with a time stamp.

 Use Case #21 – Update a batch with new measurements and reading, SG, acidity, etc.